pavelacamposp/data-driven-quad-control/README.md

 > git config --global core.longpaths true
 > ```

+> [!IMPORTANT]
+> This project was developed and tested on Unix (Ubuntu).
+**Windows is currently partially supported**: Most features work, but scripts that use PyTorch multiprocessing (Data-Driven MPC Grid Search and Controller Comparison) do not run correctly on Windows.

 ## Installation
 Follow these steps to create a virtual environment and install the project: